ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

     }})">View Order</button>
 ```

 Using our development lab, you will be able to program the assistant to appropriately respond to this event.
 You may invoke the other api functions across your event handlers in a similar fashion.
+For details on how to respond to such events using Watson Assistant, please refer to our [@react endpoint](../lab/General#endpoints).

 ### Display Modes